ddeutils/dagtool/README.md

 This DAG will extract data from Google Cloud Storage to Google BigQuery LakeHouse via DuckDB engine.

+> This DAG is the temp DAG for ingest data to GCP.
 """
 from dedag import DeDag